-Will GAF’s solar shingles finally make the solar roof mainstream?
+GAF Timberline solar shingles review: do they make the solar roof mainstream?

-GAF’s solar shingles aren’t necessarily the most discrete option, but their easy installation could drive down prices and make them competitive with traditional solar panels.
+GAF’s solar shingles aren’t necessarily the most discreet option, but their easy installation could drive down prices and make them competitive with traditional solar panels.
 Image source: GAF Energy

 Key takeaways

-• GAF Energy has released a nailable solar shingle that has the unprecedented capability of being installed by roofers at the same time as a roof replacement.
+• GAF Timberline solar shingles are the first nailable solar shingle and have the unprecedented capability of being installed by roofers at the same time as a roof replacement.

 What exactly are the GAF solar shingles?